Ecliptia/moonlink.js/docs/content/1.introduction/index.md

 ## What is moonlink.js?

-Moonlink.js is a [lavalink](https://lavalink.dev/) client to work together with a [discord client](https://discord.com/developers/docs) library or wrapper to be a discord client

-It's an npmjs package, very simple and easy to use it.
+Moonlink.js is a [Lavalink](https://lavalink.dev/) client designed to collaborate seamlessly with a Discord client library or [wrapper](https://discord.com/developers/docs), effectively functioning as a Discord client.
+It is an npmjs package, characterized by its simplicity and ease of use.

 ## What is lavalink?